ddlws/perl6uster/curldoc.md

 perl6uster::curl
 ====================================
-# What
+## What

 It's a small wrapper around LibCurl::Easy.
 Libcurl stores headers in a linked list, and repeated calls to LibCurl::Easy.set-header will keep adding to the end of the list.
+Dozens of duplicate headers can cause problems.
 Because I'm lazy, this stores all headers passed on the commandline in `%!hdr`, and calls to set-header do the following:
 * update `%!hdr`
 * wipe libcurl's headers
 * set new headers with the contents of %!hdr

+## Methods
 * method set-header(%header)
     * updates headers with the KV pairs in %header
 * method set-header(Pair $p)